Self-adjoint and Markovian extensions of infinite quantum graphs: Finite energy self-adjoint extensions

 where $\theta\in[0,\pi/2]$. \end{corollary}

-Notice that in a similar way one can obtain a complete description of Markovian extensions in the case of finitely generated groups with two ends, however, it looks a little bit more cumbersome and we leave it to the reader (cf. \cite[p.147]{fuk10}).
+Taking into account that amenable groups have finitely many ends, the above result applies to amenable finitely generated groups, which are not virtually infinite cyclic (see Remark~\ref{rem:ends}(iv)).
+In a similar way one can obtain a complete description of Markovian extensions in the case of virtually infinite cyclic groups, however, they have two ends and the corresponding description looks a little bit more cumbersome and we leave it to the reader (cf.~\cite[p.147]{fuk10}).
 The case of groups with infinitely many ends remains an open highly nontrivial problem.